flashwing-04/showtime-website-project-archive/content/ss22/bachelor/b7-ZeroC-DataCapture/features.md

 {{<image src="Component 1.png" alt="placeholder">}}

 <p style="font-size:18px;">
-The OAuth 2.0 protocoll allows a secure authentication and authorization of users.
+The OAuth 2.0 protocol allows a secure authentication and authorization of users.
 That was the original idea of how we were supposed to perform the authentication.
 Unfortunately, there were some complications with its implementation.
 Therefore, as a plan B we decided to store the login data locally on mobile devices.
 </p>
 {{</section>}}